dr-aryone/GhostDelivery/README.md

 Downloads payload to TEMP directory and executes payload to bypass windows smart screen.
 Disables Defender, UAC/user account control, Defender Notifications, injects/creates Command Prompt and Microsoft Edge shortcuts with payload path (%TEMP%/payload.exe) to execute payload when opened, adds a scheduled task called "WindowsDefender" for payload to be run at login and obfuscates the vbs delivery script.
 This tool also has a serveo function to deliver obfuscated vbs script.

+# Medium Script:
+The medium option only delivers/executes payload, creates a scheduled task named "WindowsDefender" to run payload at login for persistence, disabled UAC and injects/creates Command Prompt and Microsoft Edge shortcuts with payload path.

 # Light Script:

-The light option is less noisy and only delivers/executes payload, creates a scheduled task named "WindowsDefender" to run payload at login for persistence and injects/creates Command Prompt and Microsoft Edge shortcuts with payload path.
+The light option only delivers/executes payload, creates a scheduled task named "WindowsDefender" to run payload at login for persistence and injects/creates Command Prompt and Microsoft Edge shortcuts with payload path.

 # Prerequisites/requirements: